-Troy Parrott made his Premier League debut at the weekend, joining an exclusive list in the process.
+When Troy Parrott made his Premier League last December, he joined an exclusive list.
 At the age of 17 years 10 months 3 days, he is the seventh youngest Irishman to debut in the English top flight since it was rebranded in 1992.

-While one would assume his career would go from strength to strength from here, some other names in the top ten show that is certainly not a given.
+While one would assume his career would go from strength to strength over the next few years, some other names in the top ten show that is certainly not a given.

 We have looked at the 11 youngest Irish players to make their Premier League bow, and their careers were certainly a mixed bag.

 T10.
 Anthony Forde (Wolves) - 18 years 10 days

 Forde found himself at Wolves at a time when there was no shortage of Irish players at the club, with the winger one of nine in and around the first team squad.

 Having joined their academy in 2009, the winger would make his senior debut two years later in November of 2011 in a 3-0 loss at Chelsea.
 Forde would make five more league appearances as the season ended in relegation.